eLyiN/WikiNecro/Config.md

 ### RenameAboveIv
 When ***RenameAboveIv*** is set to TRUE, any Pokemon above the value in ***KeepMinIvPercentage*** is renamed.

+### UseEggIncubators
+Automatically incubates eggs in order that they are listed in the invetory when the bot first runs.
 ___

 ## Lists